 For any reason, if you encounter a problem with an unsaved Excel file on the line, you can retrieve the last backup even if you never save the file yourself.

 The trick is that Excel automatically saves your data every 10 minutes as you work.
 As a result, the AutoRecover backup won’t contain every information you entered before the problem occurred.
 You’ll lose 10 minutes or less worth of work.

 If any of the above problems do occur, and there were unsaved Excel files, you can easily retrieve any unsaved workbook or the last AutoRecover backup of these files.

-The steps below shows you how you can recover your unsaved Excel files.
+Below shows you how to recover unsaved Excel file.